 Marc holds a post-graduate degree in Finance from the Dauphine University in Paris, France.

-Marc is French and speaks French and English.
+Marc is French and speaks English, beside French.

 Group Chief Strategy, Organization, Research & Development and Innovation Officer